Kille Enna (b. 1972) is a trained chef, cookbook author and self-taught photographer with half German and Danish roots.

 Her most successful cookbook Our Food—Naturally!
 (2013) on sustainable food was commissioned by IKEA and has been translated into 19 languages.

-In 2015 she founded Kille Enna Aroma, a Swedish based aroma atelier that composes premium botanical extracts.
+In 2015 she founded Kille Enna Aroma, a Swedish based aroma studio that composes premium botanical extracts.

-The Taste of a Scent, her first line of aroma extracts for water was nominated for a Wallpaper* Design Award 2016 in the category “Life enhancer of the year”.
+The Taste of a Scent, her first line of aroma extracts for water was nominated for both the Wallpaper* Design Award 2016 in the category “Life enhancer of the year” and the German Design Awards 2017.

 THE NEW AROMA COOKBOOK